The 20 Best Sega Genesis Beat ‘Em Up Games

 • Release Year: 1992

-Why It’s Worth Playing: The tone is darker, the action relentless, and the Marvel fan service is top-tier.
+Why It’s Worth Playing: Maximum Carnage is a landmark of licensed gaming, perfectly encapsulating the attitude of its source material and its era.
+The tone is darker, the action relentless, and the Marvel fan service is top-tier.
 Plus, it feels great to tag enemies with Spidey’s webs or Venom’s brute strength.
+For anyone who lived through the 90s comics boom or just loves a solid superhero punch-up, this is an essential play.

 Venom/Spider-Man: Separation Anxiety